tristartom/sgx-emulator/README.md

-# sgx-emulator
+SGX-emulator and SDK
+===

-An Emulator for Intel SGX extension
+An Emulator and SDK for Intel SGX extension

+Workflow
+---

 ```
 sudo insmod sgx.ko